Original founding circle of 30 artists from 21 nationalities.

 Actors from Denmark, Sweden, and Norway came together for the Ballerup, Denmark performance of Arthur Miller’s adaptation of Henrik Ibsen’s An Enemy of the People.

-Open production page →A transnational journey through productions, platforms, exchanges, and cultural milestones from 2016 to 2025.
+A transnational journey through productions, platforms, exchanges, and cultural milestones from 2016 to 2028.
 This premium map–timeline reads ACT through both chronology and geography.

 Copenhagen, Denmark